-Lines 10 Through 12.
+Lines 10 through 12.
 Answer the questions on lines 10 through 12 to see if you should complete Section A or Section B of Part II.

-Fiscal Year Filers.
-If you paid all state unemployment contributions for 2004 by the due date of your return (not including extensions), check the "Yes" box on line 11.
-Otherwise, check the "No" box.
+Fiscal year filers.
+If you paid all state unemployment contributions for 2006 by the due date of your return (not including extensions), check the "Yes" box on line 11.
+Check the "No" box if you did not pay all of your state contributions.